 - Ron and Freddie -Now before everyone starts throwing tomatoes… I am not saying running around behind your friend’s (or girlfriend’s) back is the way to go.
 (Now everyone loves Dwayne even though he stumbled a bit and went out with another person… just before his engagement party after making sure Whitley didn’t leave for her career by asking her to marry him.
 Keep in mind… Ron is totally against it.
 He tells Dwayne that is not a good idea and to just forget about it.)
 Ron’s journey was a bit different… he is not a bad guy because he is not a serial monogamous like Dwayne.
+(He is a bad guy for dating woman with no intention to be faithful.
 Part of Ron’s journey was discovering how unfulfilling it was to just have sex and no real connection with the fairer sex.
 And subsequently not to be taken seriously by women once he decides he wants to turn over a new leaf.
 (The episode about the 3 dates on Valentine’s Day is sad for him.
 It ALWAYS blows up in his face.)
 Freddie and Ron an had antagonistic relationship.
 Mostly because Freddie spoke the truth about Ron and was not with his nonsense.
 She called him out.
 Ron didn’t start out as a womanizer… He was in a committed relationship with Millie in Season 1.
 He does state at the start of season 2 though… that is not looking to be tied down like that again.
 Ron did have some goofy tendencies, but as time went on, he showed himself to be sincere, thoughtful, innovative, and genuine.
 Sure he was greedy, but given that his father was a used car salesman, he could have turned out a LOT worse.
 He helps Dwayne and Whitley get together… in his own way… and pushes Dwayne to get his girl back when she tries marrying the senator.
 Usually when the pseudo ladies man facade falls he is not a bad guy.
 (The episode where he is helping his marketing partner with her baby comes to mind.)

 I usually enjoy an antagonistic relationship, mostly because it usually masks a mutual respect and adoration.
 (Max and Kyle anyone?
 What’s interesting is when talking about Max and Kyle from Living Single people love them… but it is the same dynamic as Freddie and Ron.)
 Freddie and Ron had a similar goal but opposite way of thinking which is why they usually were each other’s sparing partners.
 Freddie and Ron were another example of people with two different upbringings and outlooks on life.
 In the first episode of season 2… Ron seems interested in getting to know Freddie (who only has eyes for Dwayne.
 Dwayne is swimming in feelings for Denise doesn’t notice much.)

-In season 3, when Ernest has his eye one Freddie, he is bouncing the idea off of Ron.
+In season 3, when Ernest has his eye on Freddie, he is bouncing the idea off of Ron.
 Ron makes no derogatory comments about Freddie… (Which you would expect if he actually hated her.)
 He would call Freddie “something not nothing.”
 And that he will have some competition for her heart.
-(In the form of a artist that uses things that have been recycled.)
+(In the form of an artist that uses things that have been recycled.)
 Not once does he laugh at Ernest for choosing Freddie… He knows what Ernest appreciates about her… because he appreciates those things too.
 In the episode, Time Keeps on Slipping, Freddie scolds Ron for his contribution to the time capsule (a condom).
 She thinks he’s joking.
 Ron is told that it wasn’t a sex education video or a joke, and he responds that neither is AIDS or unintended teenage pregnancy or anything else a condom helps prevent.
 “My message is responsibility; You want to preserve the planet; I want to protect it.”
 Now… it is Freddie’s turn to appreciate Ron.